King County crisis center tax leading in Tuesday’s special election

 Finally, as the behavioral health field grapples with burnout and shrinking wages, the plan aims to attract workers to the crisis centers by paying them about 20% more than what typical behavioral health workers earn now.
 Some money would also go toward apprenticeship programs and the cost of credentialing prospective workers.

-The ballot initiative doesn’t have any organized opposition, though a statement in the voters guide argued that the levy increases the tax burden on Washington property owners.
+The ballot initiative didn’t have any organized opposition, though a statement in the voters guide argued that the levy increases the tax burden on Washington property owners.
 Some critics have questioned whether a county initiative, as opposed to a statewide effort or federal approach, was the best method to secure money.

-Even before Tuesday’s vote, a coalition of five King County cities — Bothell, Kenmore, Kirkland, Lake Forest Park, Shoreline — announced plans to build a walk-in mental health crisis center.
-The facility is expected to open in Kirkland in 2024 and could serve as one of the four crisis centers mandated under the levy.
+Even before Tuesday’s vote, a coalition of five King County cities — Bothell, Kenmore, Kirkland, Lake Forest Park and Shoreline — announced plans to build a walk-in mental health crisis center.
+The facility is expected to open in Kirkland in 2024 and could serve as one of the four regional crisis centers mandated under the levy.

+Dan Malone, executive director of DESC, said Tuesday night he wasn’t surprised by voters’ support.

+“I think there is wide recognition in the community that the mental health system needs a lot to make it effective,” Malone said.
+“My optimism about it is that we will find ourselves down the road with a better way of supporting people who have these kinds of psychiatric crises and it will be better than the way we’ve addressed these kinds of problems in the past.”

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.